makeen-project/amazon-location-features-demo-android-fork/extra/documents/Android - Migrating from Google Maps to Amazon Location Service.md

 ## Prerequisites:

-1. Create an [AWS account](https://portal.aws.amazon.com/billing/signup/iam#/start/email) if you don’t already have one.
-Once your AWS account is set up, you can create Amazon Location Service resources, which can be utilized to run the code snippets below.
+1. Create an AWS account if you still need to create one.
+Once your AWS account is ready, you can create Amazon Location Service resources, which you will use to run the code snippets below.
 2. Choose the map style that you want to use.
     1. In the Amazon Location Service console, on the [Maps page](https://console.aws.amazon.com/location/maps/home), choose Create Map to preview map styles.
     2. Add a Name and Description for the new map resource.
 Make a note of the name that you use for the map resource.
 You will need it when creating your script file later in the tutorial.